mykoladev0220/ROR-ecommerce/README.md

 - For testing purposes, I employed MiniTest and Capybara to ensure the quality and reliability of the application through unit, controller, and system testing.

-### Why same controllers and routes for json requests and html requests?

 I wanted to make the app as simple as possible, so I decided to use the same controllers and routes for json requests and html requests.
 Instead of creating a new module for the API, I leveraged the Rails built-in functionality to handle both type of requests at the same time.
-As the app grows, I'd probably need to create a new module for the API according to needs, but for now, I think it is fine to use the same controllers and routes for both types of requests.
-More importantly.

 ---